pndang/pndang.github.io/experience.md

 - Collaborated closely with a dedicated mentor from Deloitte, receiving personalized guidance and support on a weekly basis
 - Presented findings to an audience of Deloitte practitioners and advisors from the Halicioglu Data Science Institute

-Assumed a leadership position within the project group, taking charge of task assignments, scheduling meetings, and cultivating a cohesive project story when our team needed leadership; fostering a positive, motivated team environment, and on-time delivery
+Assumed a leadership position within the project group, taking charge of task assignments, scheduling meetings, and cultivating a cohesive project story when our team needed leadership; fostering a positive, motivated team environment, on-time delivery, and quality assurance.

 <br>